comex/substitute/README.md

 Substrate-like hooking would be useful; it is for this reason that I intend to port Substitute to OS X and Linux, and anyone who just wants function hooking in some embedded environment can copy that bit easily enough.
-(To be fair, Substrate already is ported to both of those platforms, but that doesn't really help if it's not freely available.)
+(To be fair, Substrate already is ported to both of the former platforms, but that doesn't really help if it's not freely available.)
 Sure, it would be nice if there were an official Cydia Store for OS X and Windows and toasters, but saurik doesn't seem to have time to work on that (maybe there were other reasons to stop working on OS X? don't remember), and I don't think it's reasonable to expect everyone who wants this fairly low-level functionality to work with saurik on what is otherwise their own project.

 This isn't just theoretical.
 Several years ago, I wrote more primitive version of a subset of the functionality found in this library as